Brunch & Batter

 • In the bowl of a food processor (or blender) add all of the ingredients (except the lemon juice).

-1 12 ounce jar roasted red peppers, drained, 3 tablespoon grated parmesan cheese, 1 tablespoon tomato paste, 2 tablespoon pine nuts, 1 small garlic clove, peeled, ¼ teaspoon dried oregano, 3 tablespoon olive oil, plus more if needed, ¼ teaspoon Kosher or fine sea salt, ⅛ teaspoon freshly ground black pepper
+1 12 ounce jar roasted red peppers, drained, 3 tablespoon grated Parmesan cheese, 1 tablespoon tomato paste, 2 tablespoon pine nuts, 1 small garlic clove, peeled, ¼ teaspoon dried oregano, 3 tablespoon olive oil, plus more if needed, ¼ teaspoon Kosher or fine sea salt, ⅛ teaspoon freshly ground black pepper

 • Blend on high until smooth.
 The pesto should be thick, but pourable.
 Add more oil if needed.
 Stir in the lemon, then pour into a glass container and store until ready to use.